mpolden/journal/README.md

 `Comma` is the decimal separator to use when displaying monetary amounts.
 It defaults to `.`

-`BudgetSlack` sets the fraction of a budget that needs to be satisfied for a budget to be considered met.
-This is currently only used for colourisation of output where balances outside the budget slack are colored red.
-Defaults to `0` which means that no slack will be applied.

 `DefaultGroup` is the default group name to use for unmatched records.
 Defaults to `*** UNMATCHED ***`.